pmelchior/usrp-sciprog/day1/1-terminal-and-cmd-line.md

     $ ls Documents/*.png
     Documents/sample_cmd.png

+You can get a lot more information out of `ls` using various flags.
+One I use very frequently is the `-l` flag:

+    $ ls -l Documents
+    -rw-r--r--  1 adrian  staff  165359616 Aug 22  2016 master.tar.gz
+    -rw-r--r--@ 1 adrian  staff     116337 Feb  6  2017 photo.jpg
+    -rw-r--r--@ 1 adrian  staff     441487 Jun  3  2017 sample_cmd.pn

+This shows some cryptic information, then the owner of the file, the filesize, the time it was last modified, and then the filenames.

 Notice I had to type the name of the Documents folder each time because that is a subdirectory within the path that I am currently in (/Users/adrian).
 In any shell, you can also move your current working directory using the `cd` (change directory) command.
 For example, I can move into the Documents folder:

     $ cd Documents